dan-nl/lines-of-code/README.md

 # lines-of-code

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.
+this project was generated with [angular cli](https://github.com/angular/angular-cli) version 1.3.1.

 ## table of contents